 (i) Color Psychology

-Colors in your cafe will be the first thing that your customers will notice.
+Colors in your cafe will be the first thing that your customers will notice and is an integral part of the cafe design.
 They will be important to get your concept across, but at the same time, you must pick combinations that create the mood you want them to.
 Colors like reds and yellows are considered to be diet stimulants since they create an impulse in our minds.
-This is one of the major reasons why almost every food joint incorporates these colors to the interior design in varying degrees.
+This is one of the major reasons why almost every food joint incorporates these colors into the interior design in varying degrees.

 (ii) How Lighting Affects Cafe Interior Design

 Even if you have the best interior design in the world, incorrect lighting can ruin it.
 Stay away from very bright lights that seem unnatural.
 This is because your aim is to create a comfortable environment.
 Very bright lights will over-power your customers, distract them from the food and make them uncomfortable.
 Dim lights work in a coffee house if you want to give a rustic and exclusive impression.